40 Best Louisiana Recipes From Louisiana Woman Blog

 Crawfish Nachos: aka Cajun Crawchos

 You'll find spicy Cajun seasoned cheesiness in these Crawfish Nachos.
-They're full of tasty bites of crawfish garnished with the flavors of lime, cilantro, and jalapeno peppers.
+They're full of tasty crawfish bites, garnished with lime, cilantro, and jalapeño peppers.
 It's not a nacho but a Cajun Crawcho!

 Fish In Red Gravy

-Fish In Red Gravy was one of my Mawmaw Trahan's best dishes and is still a family favorite today.
-It's red tomato sauce and seasonings simmer for hours, achieving a deep, rich taste before adding fish fillets such as redfish or catfish.
-This simple yet very satisfying stew is a pleasant alternative to the fried fish dinner.
+Fish in Red Gravy was one of my Mawmaw Trahan's best dishes and is still a family favorite today.
+It's red tomato sauce and seasonings that simmer for hours, developing into a deep, rich flavor before adding fish fillets such as redfish or catfish.
+This simple yet very satisfying stew is a pleasant alternative to fried fish.

 Cajun Cake Recipe: Pineapple, Coconut, Pecan Cake

 The old-fashioned Cajun Cake Recipe is a homemade, super-moist indulgence.
-Because of its hidden ingredient, a whole can of crushed pineapple and the fresh-baked cake is frosted with ooey-gooey coconut pecan icing.
+Because of its hidden ingredient, a whole can of crushed pineapple, the fresh-baked cake is frosted with ooey-gooey coconut pecan icing.
 The common pantry ingredients make it a quick dessert for any occasion!

 Chicken Sauce Piquant Recipe, A Smothered Cajun Stew